Skip To Main Content

 Peer Mentors for CLEN 181 must meet the following minimum requirements:

-• A current engineering student who has completed at least 24 credit hours by the end of the Spring 2023 semester at Texas A&M (in College Station, McAllen, Galveston) or through the Texas A&M Engineering Academy at Blinn College-Bryan.
+• A current engineering student who has completed at least 24 credit hours by the end of the Spring 2024 semester at Texas A&M (in College Station, McAllen, Galveston) or through the Texas A&M Engineering Academies.

-• Undergraduate/graduate degree will not be completed prior to December 2023.
+• Degree (undergraduate/graduate) will not be completed prior to December 2024.

 Coordination Team for Our First-Year Experience Course